AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-A set of scripts and tools to help you manage and deploy many Adobe Commerce on cloud infrastructure processes, including deploying to a Docker environment, managing crons, verifying project configuration, and applying Adobe patches and hotfixes.
+A set of scripts and tools to help you manage and deploy many Adobe Commerce on cloud infrastructure processes.
+This includes deploying to a Docker environment, managing crons, verifying project configuration, and applying Adobe patches and hotfixes.

 Learn more: [ece-tools package](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/dev-tools/ece-tools/package-overview.html)